lix-it/api-docs/source/includes/_lookc.md

 ## Asynchronous Requests

-Our LookC endpoints can take a long time to fetch data, so we have a concept of an 'asynchronous request'.
-This is a request that will complete in the background, you will receive a call to a webhook when this query is complete, or you can check on the progress of this request using the `request_id` query parameter.
+Our LookC endpoints may take some time to fetch data, so we have added concept of an 'asynchronous request' to this API.
+This is a request that will complete in the background and you will receive a call to a webhook when this query is complete, or you can check on the progress of this request using the `request_id` query parameter.

 If an endpoint is asynchronous it will be designated as `async enabled` in the documentation.